-2.7.1.1 The Sunrise and Sunset 2022 tables were prepared by the "Centro de Analise e Previsao de Tempo" (Analysis and Weather Forecast Centre), a department of Instituto Nacional de meteorologia e geofisica, the Cabo Verde Meteorological Authority, and are reproduced with their permission.
+2.7.1.1 The Sunrise and Sunset tables are prepared by the Instituto Nacional de Meteorologia e Geofisica, the Republic of Cabo Verde Meteorological Authority, and are published with their permission.
 The tables include 7 public airports and aerodromes.